awslabs/aws-break-glass-role/README.md

 ![Commitizen Friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=plastic)
 ![Semantic Release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=plastic)

-<h1 style="font-size:16px;font-style:italic">Create a break glass role for emergency use in order to limit AWS production account access.
-Configure automatic alerts and logging of activities in the role to secure its use in production environments.</h1>
+***Create a break glass role for emergency use in order to limit production console access.
+Configure automatic alerts and logging of activities in the role to secure its use in production environments.***

 - [Basic Implementation](#basic-implementation)
 - [Login Alerts](#login-alerts)